-Gluten Free
+Gluten Free Food (GFF)

-As part of Pharmaceutical Services, community pharmacy contractors currently dispense individual occasional prescriptions for Gluten Free Foods written by GPs.
-The scope of GFF items which may be dispensed by community pharmacy contractors will be subject to a published local formulary determined by the NHS Board on whose Pharmaceutical List they are to optimise value for money and clinical effectiveness.
+The GFF service enables community pharmacy contractors to dispense items for individual patients registered for the service from a published local formulary determined by the NHS Board on whose Pharmaceutical List they are.
 Each local formulary will reflect existing good clinical practice and embrace only certain 'generic' staple GFF items.
-In order to assist Boards in establishing their local formularies an initial list of products and the equivalent units that each product equates to will be supplied to them.
 Each Board will be responsible for maintenance of its own formulary.
 The scope of products and conditions are covered within existing ACBS advice.
+NHS Borders updated the GFF Formulary in September 2016 looking at cost effectiveness and choice for patients.